lucaorofina/lucaorofina.github.io/README.md

 Hi, I'm Luca Orofina, this is my website I built as a portfolio to practice and demonstrate my skills.
-I a Computer Science student at Queens College with experience in developing applications using JavaScript, Python, and SQL.
+I am Computer Science student at Queens College with experience in developing applications using JavaScript, Python, and SQL.